 As most quantitative traits are influenced by many genes, tracking a small number of them using molecular markers (as in the MAS approaches discussed above) will explain only a small fraction of the total genetic variance.
-Moreover, individual genes are likely to have small effects and so a large amount of data is needed to accurately estimate their effects [53].
+Moreover, individual genes are likely to have small effects and so a large amount of data is needed to accurately estimate their effects [52].
 Genome-wide Marker-Assisted Selection (GWMAS), or simply Genomic Selection (GS), on the other hand, makes use of a very dense set of markers covering the entire genome, which potentially explain all genetic variance.
-In addition, given the LD between the dense markers and the QTL, estimated marker effects pertain across the population [54].

-Meuwissen et al. [55] were the first to propose GS and suggested a model that can be described as:
+In addition, given the LD between the dense markers and the QTL, estimated marker effects pertain across the population [53].
+Meuwissen et al. [54] were the first to propose GS and suggested a model that can be described as:

-$$\mathbf{y} = \mathbf{1}\boldsymbol{\mu} + \sum{j=1}^{p} \mathbf{m}{j}\boldsymbol{q}{j} + \boldsymbol{\varepsilon}{j}$$ where y is a vector of phenotypic observations; μ is an intercept and 1 is a vector of ones; q_j represents the genetic effect captured by each of a large number (j = 1, 2, ..., p) of biallelic markers (e.g., SNP loci); and m_j represents the vector of genotypes for each genetic marker (coded for example as 0, 1 and 2), which present different levels of LD with QTL affecting the phenotypic trait of interest (y).
-Here, it is assumed that the QTL affecting the trait act additively, and that q_j refers to per-allele effects; non-additive effects as well as effects relative to non-marked QTL are lumped together into the residual term of the model.
+$$\mathbf{y} = \mathbf{1}\boldsymbol{\mu} + \sum{j=1}^{p} \mathbf{M}{j} \mathbf{q}{j} + \boldsymbol{\varepsilon},$$ where μ is the overall mean, \mathbf{q}j represents the genetic effects of marked genes (j=1, 2, ..., p), and \mathbf{M}j represents the design matrices (genotypes) relative to a large number (p) of biallelic markers (e.g., SNP loci), which present different levels of LD with QTL affecting the phenotypic trait of interest (\mathbf{y}).
+Here it is assumed that the QTL affecting the trait act additively, and that \mathbf{q}j refers to per-allele effects; nonadditive effects as well as effects relative to nonmarked QTL are lumped together into the residual term of the model.

 Fitting such GS model using standard regression approaches is not trivial, as the number p of markers (and so the number of genetic effects to be estimated) may easily exceed the number n of individuals available.
-The "large p small n paradigm" is central in many applications of genomic technologies, including expression profiling and association analysis, and various statistical strategies have been proposed in the literature to overcome this problem, such as dimension-reduction techniques, stepwise fitting procedures, ridge regression [56], and least absolute selection and shrinkage operator - LASSO [57].
+The "large p small n paradigm" is central in many applications of genomic technologies, including expression profiling and association analysis, and various statistical strategies have been proposed in the literature to overcome this problem, such as dimension-reduction techniques, stepwise fitting procedures, ridge regression [55], and least absolute selection and shrinkage operator - LASSO [56].

-Alternatively, GS regression models can be implemented using some sort of hierarchical Bayesian modeling, given its flexibility and good statistical properties.
-Within this approach, the genetic effects \mathbf{q}j are assumed random and distributed according to some pre-specified distribution [55].
-For example, \mathbf{q}i may be assumed normally distributed with mean 0 and variance σ{i}^{2} , and the hierarchy can be extended by assuming a prior distribution for the variances σ_i^2 [55, 58- 60].
-Alternative distributions can be adopted for \mathbf{q}i , such as double exponential or mixture distributions including a mass point at zero.
-It is interesting to notice the connection between the ridge regression approach and a Bayesian model with normal priors with common variances $\sigma_i^2 = \sigma_0^2$, as well as the LASSO methodology and a Bayesian model with double exponential priors for the genetic effects [61].
+Specifically in GS, hierarchical modeling has become the methodology of choice, due to its flexibility and good statistical properties.
+Within this approach, the genetic effects \mathbf{q}i are assumed random effects and distributed according to some prespecified distribution [54].
+For example, \mathbf{q}i may be assumed normally distributed with mean 0 and variance σ_i^2 , and the hierarchy can be extended by assuming a prior distribution for the variances σ_i^2 [54, 57-59].
+Alternative distributions can be adopted for the \mathbf{q}i , such as double exponential or mixture distributions including a mass point at zero.
+It is interesting to note the connection between the ridge regression approach and a Bayesian model with normal priors with common variances $\sigma_i^2 = \sigma_0^2$, as well as the LASSO methodology and a Bayesian model with double exponential priors for the genetic effects [60].